zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 **Duration:** Periodic during group time
 **Method:**
 1. Pause internal monologue
-2. Feel the room—what is the collective state?
+2. Feel the room, what is the collective state?
 3. Notice: Who is engaged?
 Disengaged?
 What energy is present?
 4. Assess: Does the group need intervention?